Julio Chávez

 Julio Hirsch (born 14 July 1956), known professionally as Julio Chávez, is an Argentine film, theater and television actor.
+He won the Silver Bear for Best Actor in 2007 for his performance in the film The Other.

 He was born in Buenos Aires, and received his first film role in 1973.
 Since 1976, he has had leading roles in Argentine cinema and, more recently, in Argentine television.